Osh: Administration

 Osh city (Ош шаар, "Osh shaar") covers 182.5 km2 and, like the capital city of Bishkek, is administered separately and not part of any region, although it is the seat of Osh Region.
 Besides the city proper, 11 villages are administered by the city: Almalyk, Arek, Gulbaar-Tölöykön, Japalak, Kengesh, Kerme-Too, Orke, Pyatiletka, Teeke and parts of Ozgur and Tölöykön.

 Population

 Osh is the second-largest city in Kyrgyzstan after the capital city of Bishkek.
 According to the population estimate of 2021, the city population amounted to 322,164, of which 33,315 resided in the 11 villages that the City of Osh administers.
 At the 2009 census, 47.9% of the population were Kyrgyz, 44.2% were Uzbeks, 2.5% Russians, 2.2% Turks, 1.1% Tatars and 2.1% other nationalities.
-The population of the built-up (or metro) area in the surrounding Kara-Suu District and in neighbouring Uzbékistan is estimated at 400,000 inhabitants.
+The population of the built-up (or metro) area in the surrounding Kara-Suu District and in neighbouring Uzbekistan is estimated at 400,000 inhabitants.